ampl/colab.ampl.com/docs/source/index.rst

     authors/index

-**Your name can be here too!** Just make a pull request to https://github.com/ampl/amplcolab.
+**Your name can be here too!** Just make a pull request to https://github.com/ampl/amplcolab or send a link to your notebook by email to devteam@ampl.com.

 Notebooks
 ---------